Cover up to 85% of your regular income if you suffer an illness or injury with Insuranceline Income Protection

 Insuranceline gives you plenty of time and financial support to get back on your feet, with the following features:

-- Up to 85% of your regular income benefit: Your income protection benefit from Insurance Line is paid to you as a monthly income, which is a percentage of your regular income.
-While you won’t have exactly the same amount coming in each month, you can use the significant portion of your income benefit any way you choose, whether you need to use it for medical bills, mortgage repayments, utility bills or basic every day expenses like groceries.
+- Up to 85% of your regular income benefit: Your income protection benefit from Insuranceline is paid to you as a monthly income, which is a percentage of your regular income.
+While you won’t have exactly the same amount coming in each month, you can use the income benefit any way you choose, whether you need to use it for medical bills, mortgage repayments, utility bills or basic every day expenses like groceries.

-- Cover for illness and injury: Insurance Line income protection cover will pay a benefit if you become ill or injured and unable to work.
-This means you are covered for many common injuries and illnesses such as broken bones and fractures; however, you won’t be covered for mental illness, alcohol-related illness or injury, injuries which are self inflicted or injuries caused by an act of war.
+- Cover for illness and injury: Insuranceline income protection cover will pay a benefit if you become ill or injured and unable to work.
+This means you are covered for many common injuries and illnesses such as broken bones and fractures; however, you won’t be covered for mental health disorders, alcohol-related sickness or injury, injuries which are self inflicted or injuries caused by an act of war.

-- Easy application made more affordable: You can apply quickly and easily for income protection with InsuranceLine online or over the phone.
-However, if you want to take just a few more minutes to answer some additional questions about your health and lifestyle, you can save even more on your premiums, and you open up new features on your policy.
+- Easy application made more affordable: You can apply quickly and easily for income protection with Insuranceline online or over the phone.
+However, if you want to take just a few more minutes to answer some additional questions about your health and lifestyle, you can save on your premiums, and you open up new features on your policy.